itzcookiie/3-in-a-row/README.md

 Yeah and I need to change SSH keys, so the person who made this project is actually make PRs...
 I'll do that now then.
 Should work now?

+26/06/2020
+- Time: 18:23pm

+Going to gym w/ Borris now.
+Spent about 1hr 30mins I think.
+Taking me to about 12hrs I guess... not good for me at all.
+Might spend 1 more hr doing this and I will do it to finish, not to critic and play around.
+Easy to lose myself, but I will spend I think a good hr and it will just be to finish the project, not worry about whether it looks picture perfect or not.

+- Time: 9.06pm

+Will spend 1 more hour on this and I will get it done in that hour.
+I will start this at 6am tomo and finish at 7am.
+Sole objective is to finish and put everything together, linking all the stages.

 ### Aims
 - Complete in 4 - 6 hours
 - Current time spent: 10hrs 15mins